CENACLE PRAYER GROUP

 RCIA Rite of Christian Initiation for Adults

 A program for those interested in becoming a part of the Catholic community.
-Contact Fr Stevens: (02) 4332 2216.
+Contact Fr Brian: (02) 4332 2216.
 Read more.

 FAREWELL TO AN ACOLYTE